 An inventory of the merchantable timber was made by Wes Rickard Associates in 1991.
-Thomas M. Hanson and William B. Wallace of International Forestry Consultants, Inc. examined plots taken by a Rickard subcontractor, measured additional plots of their own and compared actual volume cut with calculations of unit volumes from the Rickard inventory.
+Thomas M. Hanson and William B. Wallace of International Forestry Consultants, Inc. made a field check of the inventory on the Seal Bay Unit by examining plots taken by a Rickard subcontractor, measuring additional plots of their own and comparing actual volume cut with calculations of unit volumes from the Rickard inventory.
 The calculated unit volumes are compared to volume removed in a timber cruise summary found in ADDENDUM II.
 The inventory was found to be about 85% to 90% of the true volume, based on the cutout and INFO plots with current utilization standards.
+Based on observations in the field inspection of the property this analysis is believed to be applicable to the Tonki Bay Unit.